 A site visitor writes:

 With that said, I don’t think the above is an example of emphasis.
-Instead I would take that as more along the lines of insinuating that the fact they were elected in lieu of being appointed makes a difference somehow — with a bit of sarcasm.
+Instead I would take that as more along the lines of insinuating that the fact they were elected in lieu of being appointed makes a difference somehow — possibly with a hint of sarcasm.
 Is that what you intended?

-Nuances of perception with the written word in plain text can be tricky.
+Nuances of perception with the written word, in plain text, can be tricky.
 Sarcasm should be avoided if at all possible as it is subjective and open to interpretation by the other side.

-It is not that I care, it is that I care /too much/.
+For example: It is not that I *care*, it is that I care /too much/.

 In my experience, formatting for emotional reasons or emphasis is at the core of many misunderstandings.
 That’s why it is better to choose your words carefully in lieu of relying on any formatting.